A group of people in a square with buildings in the background, taken at Warsaw's Old Town Market Place in Poland.

 Today, Warsaw honours Chopin with regular concerts of his music.

-Top tip: If you’re in Warsaw during the summer, visit the Frédéric Chopin monument in Łazienki Park.
+Our top tip: If you’re in Warsaw during the summer, visit the Frédéric Chopin monument in Łazienki Park.
 You can enjoy free Chopin summer concerts featuring his compositions every Sunday from early May to late September.

 4. Vodka is believed to have originated in Poland.